Pensive architect woman in a safety helmet reviewing building model and blueprints in the office.

 Frequently Asked Questions

-2. Is it better to buy or build for retirement?
+Is it better to buy or build for retirement in Costa Rica?

-Most projects take 10–14 months, depending on land prep, permits, and weather conditions.
+Most projects take between 10 and 14 months, depending on land preparation, permit timelines, and seasonal weather conditions.

-4. Can foreigners legally build and own property in Costa Rica?
+Can foreigners legally own property in Costa Rica?